Plugins¶

 – a space separated list of amqps urls.
 Additional urls are treated as fallbacks.
 The plugin will send to the first one that accepts the messagecert

-– the client cert file for authenticationcacert
+– the combined client cert and key file for authenticating koji to the broker.cacert

 – the number of seconds to wait for a connection before timing outsend_timeout